kelseyhightower/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 In this lab you will bootstrap the Kubernetes control plane across 2 compute instances and configure it for high availability.
 You will also create an external load balancer that exposes the Kubernetes API Servers to remote clients.
 The following components will be installed on each node: Kubernetes API Server, Scheduler, and Controller Manager.

-Note that in a production-ready cluster it is recommended to have an odd number of master nodes as for multi-node services like etcd, leader election and quorum work better.
+Note that in a production-ready cluster it is recommended to have an odd number of controlplane nodes as for multi-node services like etcd, leader election and quorum work better.
 See lecture on this ([KodeKloud](https://kodekloud.com/topic/etcd-in-ha/), [Udemy](https://www.udemy.com/course/certified-kubernetes-administrator-with-practice-tests/learn/lecture/14296192#overview)).
 We're only using two here to save on RAM on your workstation.

+If you examine the command line arguments passed to the various control plane components, you should recognise many of the files that were created in earlier sections of this course, such as certificates, keys, kubeconfigs, the encryption configuration etc.

 ## Prerequisites

-The commands in this lab up as far as the load balancer configuration must be run on each controller instance: `master-1`, and `master-2`.
+The commands in this lab up as far as the load balancer configuration must be run on each controller instance: `controlplane01`, and `controlplane02`.
 Login to each controller instance using SSH Terminal.

 You can perform this step with [tmux](01-prerequisites.md#running-commands-in-parallel-with-tmux).

 ## Provision the Kubernetes Control Plane

-[//]: # (host:master-1-master2)
+[//]: # (host:controlplane01-controlplane02)

 ### Download and Install the Kubernetes Controller Binaries